clawio/data/README.md

 Current implementaions are as follows:

-* Simple: uses a local filesystem for data persistence.
+* Simple: uses a local filesystem for data persistency.